Ez4Prez/Ez4Prez/README.md

 <br>

 My name is Ezra Mays Richards.
-I am a software engineer with an ensuthiasm for creative problem solving and inovative design.
-I enjoy using programming languages to build projects from scratch and bring visions to reality...
+I am a software engineer with a drive for creative problem solving and innovative design.
+I enjoy using programming languages to build projects from scratch and turn ideas into reality.

 <br>
-🌱 I’m currently working towards launching a portfolio site to showcase my projects..
+🌱 I’m currently working towards launching a portfolio site to showcase my projects

-⚡ Fun fact: I previously worked in film production and spent a ton of hours on movie sets
+⚡ Fun fact: I previously worked in film production and spent countless hours on movie sets
 <br>